xaviatourtravel/xavira/docs/05-design-language.md

 ## 01 Calm over Busy

-Whitespace is a feature.
+Whitespace is functional.

-Never fill empty space just because it exists.
+Every empty space improves focus.

 ---

 ## 02 Information before Decoration

-Typography first.
+Hierarchy first.

-Hierarchy second.
+Typography second.

+Color third.

-Color last.
+Decoration last.

 ---

 ## 03 One Primary Action

-Every section has only one primary CTA.
+Every section has one primary CTA.

-If there are more than three primary buttons on a page, the page must be redesigned.
+If there are more than three primary buttons,

+the layout has failed.

 ---